-Again Dreyfus vs. Papert.
-In his book published in 1972, Dreyfus wrote, "In fact, in its few recorded games, the Newell, Shaw, Simon program played poor but legal chess, and in its last official bout (October 1960) was beaten in 35 moves by a ten-yea-old novice."4 The expression was taken in 'The New Yorker' Junuary 11, 1966 edition as an article in 'The Talk of the Town.' it was to attract a sensation as to what's going on in computer world, though the article concluded with the phrase, "we don't care what the machine is going to do."5.
+Again a crappy event of acrimonious slander to Dreyfus by Papert.
+Dreyfus wrote, "In fact, in its few recorded games, the Newell, Shaw, Simon program played poor but legal chess, and in its last official bout (October 1960) was beaten in 35 moves by a ten-yea-old novice."
+(Dreyfus 1960).5 Later, without his intention, the expression was appeared in 'The New Yorker' January 11, 1966 edition as an article in 'The Talk of the Town.'
+It was to cause a sensation as to what's going on in computer world, and the article was concluded with the phrase, "We don't care what the machine is going to do."6

-Then, one day Papert arranged a chess match between Dreyfus and a computer chess program6, as McCorduck (2004) quotes Papert as saying, "I organized the famous chess match.
-That was beautiful." (p.
-231).
-McCorduck (2004) continues, "The results of the game were printed in the bulletin of the Special Interest Group in Artificial Intelligence, the Association for computing Machinery,
+Then, one day Papert arranged a chess match between Dreyfus and a computer chess program.7 McCorduck (2004, p.
+231) quoted Papert as saying, "I organized the famous chess match.
+That was beautiful."
+McCorduck (2004) went on to write, "The results of the game were printed in the bulletin of the Special Interest Group in Artificial Intelligence, the Association for Computing Machinery,

-"A ten-year-old can beat the machine" - Dreyfus: But the machine can beat Dreyfus.
+'A ten-year-old can beat the machine' - Dreyfus: But the machine can beat Dreyfus."

 Aside from this tiny event in the history, much more sensational news was, the first real chess match in the history between a human world champion and a computer, which was held in 1996.
 That is, the then world champion Garry Kasparov vs. IBM's Deep Blue.
-In a six-game match Deep Blue won one game, tied two and lost three.
-The next year, Deep Blue defeated Kasparov also in a six-game match.
+In a six-game match Deep Blue won one game,